-- 2. Mapping: The general location and extent of critical aquifer recharge are shown on maps maintained by the County.
-These maps are useful as a guide for Kittitas County, project applicants, and/or property owners, and may be updated as more information on aquifer recharge and susceptibility becomes available.
+- recharge and susceptibility becomes available.
 These maps are a reference and do not provide a conclusive or final critical area designation. - 3.
-Classification: All Kittitas County shorelands shall be classified as having either a high, medium, or low aquifer recharge potential.
+Classification: All Kittitas County shorelands shall be classified as having either a high, medium, or low aguifer recharge potential.
 At a minimum, classification shall be based on soil permeability and recharge potential as described within the Soil Survey of Kittitas County.
 Where adequate information is available, aquifer recharge potential shall be further classified based on the recharge potential of surficial geologic materials, presence or absence of restrictive layers, surface and groundwater monitoring data, wellhead protection areas, depth to groundwater, topography (i.e., slopes), and locally adopted groundwater protection plans and studies.
-Land classified as having a high, medium, or low aquifer recharge potential shall also be classified as having a high, medium, or low susceptibility to contamination of an underlying aquifer, respectively.
+Land classified as having a high, medium, or low aquifer recharge potential shall also be classified as having a high, medium, or low susceptibility to contamination of an underlying aguifer, respectively.
 Based on these criteria, the potential for recharging aguifers or transmitting contaminants to the underlying aguifer is greatest where the aguifer is close to the ground surface, where ground surface slopes are minimal, and where the recharge potential of the soils and/or surficial geologic material is greatest.
 All wellhead protection areas shall be designated as highly susceptible critical aguifer recharge areas.
 Wellhead Protection Areas are the areas defined by the boundaries of the 10-year time of ground water travel, in accordance with WAC 246-290-135.

-21.V.
-Regulations-Critical aquifer recharge areas protection standards
+17B.05.020V Critical aquifer recharge areas - protection standards.